-- Be in the first or final year of your undergraduate degree course - Have previously conducted a Masters or PhD; - Have held an Irish Cancer Society Summer Studentship previously; - Hold a summer studentship/internship/scholarship from another organisation at the same time during the summer of 2021.
+- Be in the final year of your undergraduate degree course - Have previously conducted a Masters or PhD; - Have held an Irish Cancer Society Summer Studentship previously; - Hold a summer studentship/internship/scholarship from another organisation at the same time during the summer of 2022.

 Note: Each student can only make one application to this studentship programme in this round.
-Where two applications are received from the same applicant both will be deemed ineligible.
-Where two students submit the same projects under the same supervisor in this round, both projects will be deemed ineligible.
+Where two applications are received from the same applicant, both will be deemed ineligible.
+Where two students submit the same project under the same supervisor, both projects will be deemed ineligible.
 Applications that do not meet the eligibility criteria or do not meet the remit of the award will be deemed ineligible.